 As outlined in Section "4-3.
 Academic Misconduct", plagiarism is the use of copyrighted work without acknowledgement or proper citation and is an illegal act subject to severe penalties.
-In order to aid students to prepare their academic written assignments and to check their reports are sufficiently cited, the University will create accounts for all students in Turnitin, an online software that helps support the development of skills necessary for preparing written assignments.
+In order to aid students to prepare their academic written assignments and to check their reports are sufficiently cited, the University, through Moodle, provides all students with access to Turnitin, an online software that helps support the development of skills necessary for preparing written assignments.

-All graduate students are provided with Turnitin accounts during the time they are enrolled in their respective graduate programs.
+All graduate students are provided with Turnitin access during the time they are enrolled in their respective graduate programs.
 Students are encouraged to regularly use Turnitin to improve their research and writing skills.
 Furthermore, all students are required to submit a soft copy of their thesis / report / case study to this software.
 Information on proper citation, etc. can also be found on the Graduate School website or through class instructors.